-When the City Clerk’s office provides the specific rules in the Municipal Act under which Council has the responsibility to deal with matters in-Camera (i.e. when individuals, contractual agreements, or legal matters are being discussed), Council is only providing the bare minimum of what I consider to be a proper answer to a legitimate concern.
+Transparency, they have also helped reduce the number of in-camera meetings.
+Previously, Council was only meeting the bare minimum of the specific rules in the Municipal Act under which Council has the responsibility to deal with matters in-Camera (i.e. when individuals, contractual agreements, or personnel and legal matters are being discussed).

-In light of the Ontario Legislature’s proposed Public Sector and MPP Accountability and Transparency Act, 2014, Thunder Bay’s new Council should adopt procedures (as soon as possible) that will show that it is ahead of the curve and not behind it when dealing with the “public’s right to know”.
-For example, when moving back into open Council from a closed session, the Chair of the committee of Council should be able to explain the context of the matter before Council and without divulging any confidential information, discuss any content that is relevant to the matter so that the public is able to fully understand how Council ended up reaching their decision.
+In light of the Ontario Legislature’s Public Sector and MPP Accountability and Transparency Act, 2014, Thunder Bay’s new Council adopted procedures that showed that it is ahead of the curve and not behind it when dealing with the “public’s right to know”.
+For example, when moving back into open Council from a closed session, the Chair of the Committee of Council or the City Clerk explain the context of the matter before Council and without divulging any confidential information, discuss any content that is relevant to the matter so that the public is able to fully understand how Council ended up reaching their decision.